r-mc2/verum-archives/Campaigns/25 - Death and Debts/Transcripts/Session 07.md

 ### The Samurai's Mirror

-Thanks to Panax for most of this transcription.

 > **Arcadum**: Terryn, as you find yourself floating, kind of lost within the Astral Sea you suddenly straighten, and what you are seeing is a reflection of that which actually is, and all things are reversed.
 But then you feel a presence beside you.
 >
 > A man will approach, and will say:<br>